 Air Traffic Control

 Swedish airspace is trafficked annually by 700,000 flights.
 This includes domestic flights and overflights, aircraft that cross Swedish airspace without landing or taking off here.
-In order for all aircraft to fly safely and efficiently demands competent and motivated air traffic controllers, who organize and direct aircraft on their way towards their final destinations.
-Irrespective of where in the world the trip is made.
+LFVs competent and motivated air traffic controllers organize and direct aircraft safely and efficiently on their way towards their final destinations.

-LFV’s air traffic controllers, who work with air traffic control, are located at airports in 16 locations throughout Sweden, from Kiruna in the north to Malmö in the south.
-Our controllers direct the aircraft to airports in the immediate vicinity.
+LFV’s air traffic controllers are located at airports in 16 locations throughout Sweden, from Kiruna in the north to Malmö in the south.
+Our controllers work with air traffic control, they direct the aircraft to airports in the immediate vicinity.
 During take-off and landing as well as taxing into and out from the airport gates.

 RTC Stockholm, or Remote Tower Center Stockholm, is LFV's new building for remote tower services.
 From here four Swedavia airports - Kiruna Airport, Umeå Airport, Åre Östersund Airport och Malmö Airport - will be remotely controlled.